Declan Chisholm: Professional

 The Winnipeg Jets of the National Hockey League (NHL) selected Chisholm in the fifth round, 150th overall, of the 2018 NHL entry draft, and he signed a three-year, entry-level contract with the team on June 1, 2020.
 He made his professional hockey debut on February 22, 2021, playing for the Manitoba Moose, Winnipeg's American Hockey League (AHL) affiliate.
 With the Jets' roster depleted by COVID-19 issues throughout the team, Chisholm was called up to make his NHL debut on January 13, 2022, the day after his 22nd birthday.
 Chisholm, who had six goals and 14 points with Manitoba at the time of his call-up, was partnered with Nate Schmidt for Winnipeg's 3–0 shutout win over the Detroit Red Wings.

 During the 2023–24 season, following just two games with the Jets serving primarily as a healthy scratch, Chisholm was claimed off waivers by the Minnesota Wild on January 29, 2024.

 On June 28, 2025, at the 2025 NHL entry draft, Chisholm as a pending restricted free agent was traded by the Wild alongside a sixth-round draft pick to the Washington Capitals, in exchange for Chase Priskie and a fourth-round pick.
+He was promptly signed to a two-year, $3.2 million contract extension with the Capitals on July 1, 2025.
+In the season, Chisholm made his debut with the Capitals in his 100th career NHL appearance on October 12, 2025.
+Unable to cement himself as a regular amongst the Capitals blueline, Chisholm in a depth role posted 1 goal and 7 points in 26 games.

+After a lone season with the Capitals, Chisholm was traded to the New Jersey Devils in exchange for a fourth-round pick in 2027 on June 25, 2026.